yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-monitor/_index.md

 - Performance metrics charted over time.
 - A list of live queries.
-- A list of slow running queries that have been run on the cluster.
+- A list of slow running YSQL queries that have been run on the cluster.
 - A list of the tables, databases, and namespaces on the cluster.
 - Status of the nodes in the cluster.
 - Activity log of changes made to the cluster.